Martchus/PKGBUILDs/README.md

 are a wrapper around the regular `wine` binary ensuring all the DLLs provided by `mingw-w64-*`-packages of the relevant architecture can be located.
-It also uses a distinct `wine` prefix so your usual configuration (e.g. tailored to run certain games) does not go into the way and is also not messed with.
+It also uses a distinct `wine` prefix so your usual configuration (e.g. tailored to run certain games) does not get in the way and is also not messed with.

 Here are nevertheless some useful hints to run WINE manually: